-Note: If the jet unit is fitted with HSRX reverse control, the reverse duct may slowly drop to a full reverse position when the engine is not running.
+Note: With HSRX reverse control, the reverse duct may slowly drop to a full reverse position when the engine is not running.

-At start up, the reverse duct may be in full reverse position, but will move to correspond with control lever position as soon as the JHPU (hydraulic pump unit) is running.
+At start-up, the reverse duct may be in full reverse position, but will move to correspond with the control lever position as soon as the JHPU (Hydraulic pump unit) is running.

-- 1. Before starting engine(s), the following checks should be carried out: - a) The vessel is securely tied up or well clear of other objects. - b) The Helm is centred and the reverse controls are at zero speed. - c) Clutches and gearboxes, if fitted, are in neutral position. - 2.
-After starting engine(s), adjust the helm and reverse levers, to control vessel movement.
+- 1. Before starting engine(s), the following checks should be carried out. - a) The vessel is securely tied up or well clear of other objects. - b) The helm is centred and the reverse controls are at zero speed. - c) Clutches and gearboxes, if fitted, are in neutral position. - 2.
+After starting the engine(s) move the helm and reverse lever, to control vessel movement.

-2.2 Ahead" / "Zero Speed" / "Astern" Controls
+2.2 "Ahead" / "Zero Speed" / Astern" Controls